awsdocs/amazon-emr-management-guide/doc_source/emr-managed-iam-policies.md

 To create custom policies, we recommend that you begin with the managed policies and edit them according to your requirements\.

-For information about how to attach policies to IAM users \(principals\), see [Working with Managed Policies Using the AWS Management Console](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-using.html#policies_using-managed-console) in the *IAM User Guide*\.
+For information about how to attach policies to IAM users \(principals\), see [Working with managed policies using the AWS Management Console](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-using.html#policies_using-managed-console) in the *IAM User Guide*\.

 ## Tagging resources to use managed policies<a name="manually-tagged-resources"></a>